 Plantar fasciitis appears most commonly after the age of 40.
 It is more common in women, being influenced by changes in body weight (obesity, pregnancy), but it also may be correlated with body mass index (BMI).
 It most often occurs in people who by profession sit down too long or walk for too long: teachers, waiters, military, police, postman, dancers and even athletes (especially those who run long distance).

 There are several factors that can lead to plantar fasciitis, such as:

 - Flat feet – or the opposite – too high of an arch

 - Orientation to the inside of the foot during walking

 - Excessive pronation

-- Inappropriate footwear – too high heels, shoes that do not provide arch support (sole too thin) sudden transition from heel to no heel
+- Inappropriate footwear – high heels or shoes that do not provide arch support (sole too thin)

 - Running on the heels or on soft surfaces (sand)

 - Inflammatory trauma (rheumatoid arthritis, ankylosing spondylitis, lupus, reactive arthritis, psoriatic arthritis, etc.)